 What are the minimum requirements to apply for the CySA+?

 CompTIA requires every candidate to fulfill a set of minimum requirements to apply for the CySA+ exam.
 The following sections will provide some insight into the details of these requirements.

-To qualify for the CySA+ certification exam, a candidate must have a minimum of three to four years of hands-on experience at the level of Security+, Network+ or equivalent knowledge.
+To qualify for the CySA+ certification exam, a candidate must have a minimum of 4 years of hands-on information security or related experience.

 To become CySA+-certified, a student must obtain a score of 750 on a scale of 100-900.
 The timeframe to complete the exam is 165 minutes.

 What are the renewal requirements of the CySA+?

 Your CySA+ certification is valid for three years from the day of passing the examination.
 Thereafter, you must meet the CySA+ renewal requirements to maintain your certification for the next three years.
 Renewing prior to the expiration date is invaluable.
 Otherwise, CompTIA can (and will) revoke your certified status or cancel your certification.